Finno-Ugric languages: Speakers

 The four largest ethnic groups that speak Finno-Ugric languages are the Hungarians (14.5 million), Finns (6.5 million), Estonians (1.1 million), and Mordvins (0.85 million).
 Majorities of three (the Hungarians, Finns, and Estonians) inhabit their respective nation states in Europe, i.e. Hungary, Finland, and Estonia, while a large minority of Mordvins inhabit the federal Mordovian Republic within Russia (Russian Federation).

 The indigenous area of the Sámi people is known as Sápmi and it consists of the northern parts of the Fennoscandian Peninsula.
 Some other peoples that speak Finno-Ugric languages have been assigned formerly autonomous republics within Russia.
-These are the Karelians (Republic of Karelia), Komi (Komi Republic), Udmurts (Udmurt Republic) and Mari (Mari El Republic).
+These are the Karelians (Republic of Karelia), Komi (Komi Republic), Udmurts (Udmurt Republic), Moksha and Erzya (Republica of Mordovia) and Mari (Mari El Republic).
 The Khanty-Mansi Autonomous Okrug was set up for the Khanty and Mansi of Russia.
 A once-autonomous Komi-Permyak Okrug was set up for a region of high Komi habitation outside the Komi Republic.

 Some of the ethnicities speaking Finno-Ugric languages are: